duelj/design-manual/ui-toolkit/sidebar_prefooter.md

 #### Sidebar 900 or less (transition to prefooter)

 ![behavior_sidebar_mobile.png]({{site.baseurl}}/static/img/behavior_sidebar_mobile.png)

 </div>

-* All variations of sidebar element move into prefooter format at screen widths less than 800px.
-Sidebar can house multiple sidebar elements.
-* Pre-footer format is used on pages that have a secondary navigation, they handle content that would typically be in a sidebar.
+<p>Pre-footer format is automatically used on pages that have a left side secondary navigation.
-* Both sidebar and prefooter have the same mobile handling.
-For legibility, clickable title headers remain in the standard format on small screens.
-However, touch friendly link style used where possbile.
+Below 601 px width, for legibility link styling on clickable headings remains in the standard format, but mobile link style is applied where possible.</p>

 <div class="content-50 content-first">